gordonkoehn/UsefulGnom/README.md

 ```

 ### Existing code quality checks
-The code quality checks run on GitHub can be seen in ``.github/workflows/test.yml``.
+The code quality checks run on GitHub can be seen in
+ - ``.github/workflows/test.yml`` for the python package CI/CD,
+ - ``.github/workflows/test-snake.yml`` for the snakemake workflow CI.

 We are using: